If you’re new to the business world, you may be wondering how much should I pay my providers?

-It can be a difficult topic for some and in this blog post, I will show you a neat strategy to follow in order to get off to the right start.
+It can be a difficult topic for some, and in this blog post, I will show you a proper strategy to follow to get off to the right start.

 The first thing when starting is to determine how you are going to hire your providers.

 Are they going to be independent contractors, or are they going to be w2 employees?

 This is important because based on this decision, the structure of your company will be formed.

 If you hire w2 employees, you will have much more control over your workers, and with independent contractors, you won’t have any or very little.